libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 There have been quite a few improvements to file format support.

+## **GIF**

-- **GIF** Gif save has a new `interlace` option, and the default save behaviour has changed: it now always recomputes the palette.
+GIF save has a new `interlace` option, and the default save behaviour has
+changed: for safety it now always recomputes the palette.
 If you want to reuse the input palette, set the new `reuse` flag.

-  Gif load now handles truncated files much more gracefully.
+GIF load now handles truncated files much more gracefully.

+## **HEIC/AVIF**

-- **HEIC/AVIF** The saver has a new `encoder` parameter you can use to select the exact save codec library you want.
+The saver has a new `encoder` parameter you can use to select the exact save codec library you want.

+## **FITS**

-- **FITS** The FITS load and save operations have been rewritten.
+The FITS load and save operations have been rewritten.
 Many band FITS images should load dramatically faster, and FITS save is much better at handling duplicated header fields.

+## Other
-- **PNG** The PNG load and save operations now support EXIF metadata.

-- **WebP** Animated webp save has been reqritten and should perform much better.

-- **PNM** Saving as `.pnm` will now pick the bext `p*m` subformat for you automatically.

-- **JP2K** The saver now defaults to chroma subsample off for better compatibility, and writes `jp2` images rather than a simple codestream.
+PNG load and save operations now support EXIF metadata.
+Animated webp save has been rewritten and should perform much better.
+Saving as `.pnm` will now pick the bext `p*m` subformat for you automatically.
+The jp2k saver now defaults to chroma subsample off for better compatibility, and writes `jp2` images rather than a simple codestream.

-# Minor changes

-And the usual range of small improvements and bugfixes.
+Plus the usual range of small improvements and bugfixes.
 See the ChangeLog.